thuld/CrmFetchKit/README.md

-#Important
+# Important - Minified version and mobile App for CRM 2015
-Do not use the minified version in combination with the App for CRM.
+**Do not use** the minified version (`CrmFetchKit.bundle.min.js`) in combination with the *App for CRM*.
 The App for CRM seems to have problems with minified code.
-The minified version cause the entire App to stop working (step 4/5 of the configuration wizard failed).
+The minified version prevents the successful configuration of the app (step 4/5 of the configuration wizard failed).

+This issue affects all versions (3.x.x).
+The reason for this issue is unknown, Microsoft Support did not provide any details.

 # Introduction
 Browser library that allows the execution of fetchxml-queries via JavaScript for Dynamics CRM using SOAP endpoint.

-Like the [CrmRestKit.js](http://crmrestkit.codeplex.com/) depdends this framework on the [promise](http://blogs.telerik.com/kendoui/posts/13-03-28/what-is-the-point-of-promises) concept, but it uses [bluebird](https://github.com/petkaantonov/bluebird) instead of jQuery to manage the complexity of asynchronous operation.
+Like the [CrmRestKit.js](http://crmrestkit.codeplex.com/) depends this framework on the [promise](http://blogs.telerik.com/kendoui/posts/13-03-28/what-is-the-point-of-promises) concept, but it uses [bluebird](https://github.com/petkaantonov/bluebird) instead of jQuery to manage the complexity of asynchronous operation.

 The code and the idea for this framework bases on the [CrmServiceToolkit](http://crmtoolkit.codeplex.com) developed by Daniel Cai.